Emmotes/ic_spoilers/docs/vanrichten.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Triumph** (Guess)
 > Undead enemies are Van Richten's favored foe.
 When one of his favored foes is killed, Van Richten gains a Triumph stack.
-Slayer Training is increased by undead% for each Triumph stack he has, stacking multiplicatively.
+Slayer Training is increased by 20% for each Triumph stack he has, stacking multiplicatively.
 Triumph stacks cap at 100 and reset when a boss area is completed.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>